recyclarr/recyclarr/wiki/Docker.md

 **TIP:** The `--rm` option ensures the container is deleted after it runs (without it, your list of stopped containers will start to grow the more often you run it manually).

+#### Warning about `docker exec`

+I will not support any usage of `docker exec`, for now.
+It's far too error prone and can result in mixed file permissions in Recyclarr's app data directory (the `/config` volume).
+Please use `docker run --rm` instead (documented in the previous section).

+When you run `docker exec` without the `--user` option, commands are executed as the internal root user.
+If you absolutely insist on using this command, ensure you specify a user & group that matches the `PUID` & `PGID` environment variables.

 ### Cron Mode

 In this mode, no immediate action is performed.
 Rather, the container remains alive and continuously